abrosio/ArduExoplanet_Plotter/README.md

-# ArduExoplanet_Plotter
+# ArduExoplanet_PLOT

-ArduExoplanet Plotter is a program designed to monitor and visualize in real-time data from a photoresistor connected to a microcontroller such as Arduino.
+ArduExoplanet_PLOT is a program designed to monitor and visualize in real-time data from a photoresistor connected to a microcontroller such as Arduino.
 The goal is to simulate photometry experiments used in the observation of exoplanets.

 ## Key Features